ABridoux/bugle/README.md

 1. Fork the project (upper-right corner button)
 2. Create a new branch from "develop", naming it "feature/domain-record-[domain name]"
-3. Add the JSON file in the folder */Sources/Bugle/Resources/DomainRecords*
+3. Add the Swift file in the folder *Sources/Bugle/Declarations*
 4. Commit your changes and push them to your forked repository
 5. Open a merge-request from your branch to "Bugle/develop" and assign [ABridoux](https://github.com/ABridoux) or tag me in the merge request comment.